 In the PSR, the officer will discuss the offender’s background and current lifestyle.
 They will look at the offender’s offending behaviour (both for previous offences and for the current offence).
 The PSR will include an assessment of the defendant’s attitude to the offences, in particular the offender’s awareness of the consequences for the victim.
 If the defendant expresses remorse, guilt or desire to make amends this is included in the report.

 In reports prepared on children the PSR will also indicate the attitudes and response of the parent or guardian to the young person’s offending.

 In concluding the report, the officer will consider risk of reoffending and will take this into consideration when recommending a sentence to the courts.

 The Probation Officer will give reasons for their assessment and discuss the criminogenic risk factors that are amenable for change (dynamic factors).

 The offender’s motivation and ability to change the offending behaviour will be discussed.

-Defendants will be given an opportunity to read the SER or have it read to them.
-This will also apply to parents of children on whom a SER has been prepared.
-Once prepared, a copy of the SER is given to the Magistrate and a copy is provided to the defendant’s advocate.
+Defendants will be given an opportunity to read the PSR or have it read to them.
+This will also apply to parents of children on whom a PSR has been prepared.
+Once prepared, a copy of the PSR is given to the Magistrate and a copy is provided to the defendant’s advocate.